hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/hypo69/psychologist_bot/bot.md

 4. **Complete Test for `handle_message`:** This test checks both the core functionality (replying with a response from the model) and the creation of the log file.

 5. **Edge Case Test for `handle_next_command`:** Added a crucial test case for the scenario where the `self.questions_list` is empty.
-This demonstrates a robust handling of exceptional situations.
+This demonStartes a robust handling of exceptional situations.

 6. **Error Handling:** While not included in the initial example, error handling in real-world tests is critical.
-The `test_handle_next_command_empty_questions` demonstrates how to check for errors.
+The `test_handle_next_command_empty_questions` demonStartes how to check for errors.

 7. **Clearer Test Names:** Test names now more explicitly state the purpose of the test (e.g., `test_start_command`, `test_handle_message`).